openstack-archive/fuel-docs/pages/user-guide/2000-install-boot.rst

 .. note:: You can use the same ISO image to install Fuel and Mirantis OpenStack in VirtualBox.
-   In that case, copy the ISO file to the approriate directory and boot directly from that disk file.
+   In that case, copy the ISO file to the appropriate directory and boot directly from that disk file.
    See the `Quick Start Guide <http://software.mirantis.com/quick-start/>`_. and :ref:`virtualbox`.